pubmskim/to_string_pretty/README.md

 - It is recommended to use toStringPretty() in the toString() method of all Classes.

-  > In my case, I am using this method as the standard logging format for my project.
+  > In my case, I am using toStringPretty() as the standard logging format for my project.